okd-project/okd-providercert-pipeline/README.md

 kubectl get storageclass

 # update the patch file with the value obtained from previous step
-# manifests/tekton/utility/base/patches/patch-pvc-storageclass.yaml
+# base/apps/utility/base/patches/patch-pvc-storageclass.yaml

+# change the image reference in the file base/tekton.dev/tasks/base/task-execute-all.yaml
+# to the registry you pushed the image to

 # deploy the manifests (pipeline and tasks)
-kubectl apply -k environment/overlay/cicd
+kubectl apply -k overlay/

 # use the copy feature in kubectl to copy the relevant KUBECONFIG file to the mount point /tmp
 # as an example